DavidACosgrove/HTML-SDF-Viewer/README.md

 # HSV - an HTML SDF Viewer

-This is a small web app that allows the user to browse the contents of a 2D or 3D SDF in a browser.
+This is a small web app that allows the user to examine the contents of a 2D or 3D SDF in a browser.
 Any tagged data records are tabulated and displayed alongside the molecule view for ease of reference.
 The purpose is to provide a consistent interface for this simple tool